Creating A Musical Remake

 Well there you have it…those are just six of the key changes in the 2011 remake of Footloose that made it stand out from the original.
 Did you ever pick up on any of them before?

 Want to see one more difference?
-Check out the video below to watch a side-by-side comparison of how the opening credits of the films differ…yet look really similar at the same time!
+Check out the video below to watch a comparison of how the final dance scene in the remake differs from the same scene in the original movie.

 Which version of the film is your favorite?
 We love them both, so it’s too hard for us to choose!